pubsubdb/pubsubdb/docs/system_lifecycle.md

 const jobId = await pubSubDB.pub(topic, payload);
 //`jobId` will be `ord123`
 ```
-And here is a call to `pubsub` which awaits the response like a typical fetch call but without the risk of backpressure due to the CQRS architecture.
+And here is a call to `pubsub` which awaits the response like a typical fetch call.

 ```javascript
 const topic = 'discount.requested';